orangeadam3/terra121/README.md

 ### THIS MOD DOWNLOADS DATA IN REALTIME FROM THE INTERNET!!!!!
 IT WILL NEED A DECENT INTERNET CONNECTION, AND WILL NOT WORK OFFLINE!!!
-DO NOT USE WITH MOBILE DATA CONNECTIONS!!!!
+DO NOT USE WITH MOBILE DATA CONNECTIONS, UNLESS YOU HAVE UNLIMITED DATA!!!!